How to use this manual

 Nao = Na external concentration

-Nai = Na external concentration
+Nai = Na internal concentration

 pNa = Na permeability through channel